 - headaches and muscle aches

 The symptoms go away whether or not you get yourself treated.
 But if left untreated, your infection will get worse.

-During the latent (hidden) stage, there are no visible signs and symptoms of syphilis.
-It remains in the body and may begin to damage your internal organs like brain, eyes, heart, blood vessels, liver, and bones.
+During the latent (hidden) stage, there are no visible signs or symptoms of syphilis.
+It remains in the body and may begin to damage your internal organs like the brain, eyes, heart, blood vessels, liver, and bones.

 What complications can syphilis cause?